Sightsavers: Royal Commonwealth Society for the Blind (1957–1987)

+Sightsavers (1987–Present)

-In 1984, a gas leak in Bhopal, India, killed up to 8,000 people and temporarily blinded many more.
-The RCSB was the first relief to arrive and a UK disaster appeal was launched to fund the construction of a new eye hospital to treat the injured.
-In 1987, Blue Peter launched its ‘Sight Savers’ appeal, raising over £2 million for eye care across Africa, and RCSB subsequently adopted the title Sightsavers.
+In 1987, Blue Peter launched the ‘Sight Savers’ appeal, raising over £2 million for eye care across Africa, and RCSB subsequently adopted the title Sightsavers.
 The same year, pharmaceutical company Merck released Mectizan®, as trade name for Ivermectin, a drug which killed the blindness-causing stage of the worms that cause onchocerciasis.
-Sightsavers could now begin a preventative distribution programme.
+Sightsavers could now begin a preventative distribution program.

 Around 1994, Sightsavers was instrumental in the development of the Comprehensive Eye Services (CES) model, incorporating screening, treatment, surgery, education and training through to rehabilitation services.
 The model was designed to be replicated in new regions and countries.
 Sightsavers also set up training courses in new surgical techniques and supported the manufacture of replacement intraocular lenses in India.

 In Sightsavers’ 50th year in 2000, a cataract campaign restored sight to over 400,000 people.
 The year also saw the launch of Vision 2020, a joint initiative with the World Health Organization and 19 international eye care organisations, including Sightsavers.
 Vision 2020 was created with the goal of eliminating avoidable blindness by 2020.
 Also in 2000, Sightsavers participated in the first World Sight Day, which is now held annually in October.

+Sightsavers opened an office in Dun Laoghaire, Dublin, Ireland in 2003, known as Sightsavers Ireland.

 In 2012, Sightsavers led a consortium to set up the Global Trachoma Mapping Project, funded by the UK Department for International Development.
 The project aimed to map the prevalence of trachoma by using mobile phones to collect and transmit data to pinpoint the disease in 29 countries.
 The project was completed in 2016 and was the largest infectious disease survey ever undertaken.